open-source-bootcamp/bootcamp-guide/presentations/running-the-event/slides.md

 This sounds like a scary topic, but everyone needs a basic understanding of what it means to sign a CLA, and how to find out what open source can be used, and what restrictions there are.

+This can be a dry topic, so if you have a speaker with a fun personality, this can be a good session for them to do.

 -->

 ---